31 Baking Recipes from Around the World

 You can’t beat my mom’s yummy apple pie.
 Pretty as a picture, the golden crust is flaky and the filling has just the right amount of spices. —Anne Halfhill, Sunbury, Ohio

-If you’re craving Irish soda bread, bake this.
+If you’re craving a South African melktert (milk tart), bake this.

 If you’re craving mbatata (sweet potato cookies) from Malawi, bake these.